dzackgarza/Notes/Obsidian/zettelkasten/Notes - Introduction to infinity categories.md

 :::{.remark}
 This is a specialized notion of a [Kan complex](Kan%20complex), and in particular all [infinity categories](infinity%20categories.md) are Kan complexes.
-All inner horns are fillable, i.e. [simplicial set](simplicial%20set.md) are *inner* Kan complexes.
-Different to Kan complexes, which include all $i$.

 :::

 :::{.definition title="Functors between $\infty\dash$categories"}